Reshma Valliappan: Activism

 She helped lead a campaign in 2012 during her fellowship given to her by Bhargavi Davar of The Bapu Trust to free a woman who had been found to be "of unsound mind" and imprisoned against her will in a state mental hospital.
 Through determined advocacy and with guidance and help from other activist, they managed to get the woman released in two weeks, the second case of such in two hundred years of the psychiatry in India.

 She was elected Ashoka fellow in 2014 and Ink Fellow 2014.

 Valliappan works towards raising issues of sexuality and mental illness and how both are viewed under the lens of pathology especially if the person has a mental illness.
 Having been trained under NCPEDP as a shadow report writer for the UNCRPD (Convention on the Rights of Persons with Disabilities) she uses the term four wall problem synonymous to the Revolving door.

 Writing and Advocacy

-Reshma entered the field of mental health advocacy during her own battle with schizophrenia.
-Valliappan was recognized with other journalist at the SCARF-PII Award 2014 for her piece in The Hindu titled 'On Being Normal' though having no clue about what journalism is and writes because it's a form of catharsis.
+Reshma Valliappan was recognized with other journalist at the SCARF-PII Award 2014 for her piece in The Hindu titled 'On Being Normal' though having no clue about what journalism is and writes because it's a form of catharsis.
 Valliappan gave a sterling speech at the end of the presentation about the rights and discrimination faced by people with mental illness: